The Light of Cáceres, Fascinating Medieval City

 Cáceres, Today

-Cáceres is also part of the Caminos de Sefarad Networks, along the Vía de la Plata, which passes through Cáceres on its route along the Roman road between Gijón and Seville.
+Cáceres is also part of the Caminos de Sefarad Networks along the Vía de la Plata, which passes through Cáceres on its route along the Roman road between Gijón and Seville.

-The Arch of the Star during evening
+The Arch of the Star during the evening

 Palacio de los Golfines debajo and tower of the co-cathedral, Santa María